 I have one left and I think I'll give it another year.
 Or maybe not, it was so light and fresh I might drink it this summer.

 So the next day we had to try one of the last bottles of the 2009.

 Obviously 2009 is a vintage for the ages, and here it shows.

 No hint of a tertiary notes, no ghost tannins.
 The colour is still as it was years ago and still very much the Beaujolais profile - very much the Beaujolais cru profile.

 It still matches its original tasting notes, a perfumed nose with blackberry, violets and kirsch, with good depth of flavour and a velvety texture.

 We had it with Oeufs en Meurette, with a red wine sauce made of Gamay too.

 The Larmoises 2009 is beautiful and still solid as a rock, so it remains happily available to buy on the site.

 There are 9 bottles left on May 10th

-We always make lots of red wine sauce so we can whip up quick mid week meals that still feel like luxury.
+We always make lots of red wine sauce and freeze it in batches so we can whip up quick mid week meals that still feel like luxury.
 Toasted bread, poached eggs, lardons, job done.